Joseph Heath: "Public-economic" normative model of the welfare state

 Heath further explains the "public-economic" model this way: "The “classical liberal” state creates the market economy through the institution of property rights and civil contract.
 The “welfare state” then emerges in those areas where liberal markets fail to produce optimal outcomes.
 This can take the form of regulatory agencies (in cases where the rules of marketplace competition need to be adjusted), state-owned enterprises (typically in sectors where efficient competition cannot be organized), and public services (in cases where a system of effective property rights cannot be instituted, or where the transaction costs associated with a system of voluntary exchange would be prohibitive).
 According to this view, the welfare state essentially does the same thing as the market – both are in the business of enabling mutually beneficial forms of cooperation to emerge – it merely organizes the transactions under somewhat different terms. [...]
 The economic model of the welfare state should therefore be interpreted as the view that the state should strive to resolve collective action problems in cases where it can do so more efficiently than other institutional forms."
 Heath advances that this model has "considerable explanatory power" for these state activities: 1) control of natural monopolies, 2) control of imperfections in existing markets, 3) public provision, 4) the social safety net, 5) minority public goods and 6) governance failures.

 Heath notes that "there is nothing incoherent about a hybrid “redistribution and public goods” view of the welfare state.
 However, the amount of egalitarian redistribution in a typical welfare state is often dramatically overestimated.
 This is because many theorists treat the social safety net, which is essentially a set of government-run insurance programs, as a system of redistribution, and hence as governed by an egalitarian logic."

+Views

+In 2021 Heath published an op-ed in the Globe and Mail which argued that the acronym BIPOC is problematic in the Canadian context, suggesting instead the acronym FIVM for "Francophone, Indigenous, and Visible Minority".

+Personal life

+Heath's stepmother is June Clark.